fpaupier/RapLyrics-Front/README.md

-# RapLyrics-Front
+# RapLyrics Front End

-Front end repository for raplyrics.eu - A rap music lyrics generation project
+This repository contains the assets used for the front-end of the `raplyrics` web-app available at [raplyrics.eu](https://raplyrics.eu)